The Spontaneous Generation Hypothesis

-Abstract: As our knowledge of life’s microscopic secrets continues to advance it is instructive to reflect upon the history of the spontaneous generation hypothesis to contemplate whether scientific advancements are indeed progressing as the anti-creationist predicted nearly two decades ago:
+Abstract: As our knowledge of life’s microscopic secrets continues to advance, it is instructive to reflect upon the history of the spontaneous generation hypothesis.
+Has origin of life scientific advancements indeed progressed as the anti-creationist predicted nearly two decades ago?

 “If I have made my point, the next time you hear creationists talking about the ‘impossibility’ of making a particular protein, …you can smile wryly and know that they are nowhere near a consideration of the real issues. …Given the rapid rate of progress in our understanding of molecular biology, I have no doubt that satisfactory explanations of the problem posed here soon will be forthcoming.”
 (Doolittle, 1983, p.
 96).

 A review of the history of the spontaneous generation hypothesis, the belief that a living cell could emerge from non-living material without intelligent intervention, shows that it is only a commitment to naturalism that keeps this hypothesis from being completely rejected.
 Scientifically, it has no merit.